hasura/graphql-engine/docs/graphql/manual/schema/enums.rst

    value in the generated GraphQL schema.
 3. The table may not contain any other columns.

-For example, to create an enum that represents our user roles, we would create the following table:
+**For example**, to create an enum that represents our user roles, we would create the following table:

 .. code-block:: sql